When you think of a witch, what comes to mind? Green skin? Pointy Hat? Broomstick? Black cat?

 Compared to other regions in Europe, the ‘witch panic’ in Wales was significantly smaller than those seen in other countries, but the fear of witches still existed in the region.
 In total, 14 people were tried on the charge of using acts of witchcraft for harm in Wales, and only 5 were executed.
 It was in 1594 that the country saw it’s first trial and execution for witchcraft – the trial of a woman named Gwen ferch Ellis.

-Gwen ferch Ellis was born in 1542 in Llandyrnog, a village situated in North-East Wales.
+The first Welsh witch, Gwen ferch Ellis was born in 1542 in Llandyrnog, a village situated in North-East Wales.
 After being widowed twice, Gwen came to live in Betws yn Rhos where she worked as a skilled weaver and was known for her talent in healing through the use of herbs.
 This was not uncommon for the time as many villages would have had a local woman who specialised in using herbal treatments or charms, which would have been used by local people in times of illness.
 In return for her healing practices, Gwen was often paid with food and wool as opposed to money.

 However, life for Gwen ferch Ellis took a fatal turn in 1594 when a man named Thomas Mostyn claimed that she had placed a charm on his house.
 Gwen had come to know Thomas Mostyn through her friend Jane Conwy.
 Whilst we don’t know for sure what happened, it appears that Jane had a disagreement with Mostyn, who came to be angry towards her and Gwen, with some historians suggesting that Gwen knew of an affair between the two.